syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Scrolling.md

 `SfDataGrid.VerticalOverScrollMode` property allows you to customize the bouncing behavior of the SfDataGrid.

  `SfDataGrid.VerticalOverScrollMode` is of type [VerticalScrollMode](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~VerticalOverScrollMode.html) which has the below two modes.
- * `Bounce` - It allows the SfDataGrid to have bouncing effect. the default value of `SfDataGrid.VerticalOverScrollMode` is `Bounce`
+ * `Bounce` - It allows the SfDataGrid to have bouncing effect.
+The default value of `SfDataGrid.VerticalOverScrollMode` is `Bounce`.
  * `None` - It disables the bouncing effect in SfDataGrid.

 The below code example illustrates the how to customize the bouncing effect in SfDataGrid.